 You can feed the bonsai tree from spring to autumn, but fertilize less often during dormant periods of the winter.

 You will need to repot your Fukien Tea Tree bonsai once every three to five years.
 Wait a minimum of one growing season before you repot your plant upon its arrival.

 When you repot your bonsai, use a soil mixture that contains clay particles and finely ground pine bark.
 This soil does not become compacted so water will drain easily – this can prevent root rot.

-When you repot your plant you will also need to trim the root ball.
-Cut large roots rather than small feeder roots and trim until it fits into your new container.
+Root pruning must be done carefully due to its delicate root structure.
+Cut large roots rather than small feeder roots and trim until your Carmona bonsai tree fits into your new container.

 Pruning a Fukien Tea Tree Bonsai

 You will likely need to prune your Fukien Tea Tree bonsai on a regular basis.
-This will help the tree produce smaller branches and will maintain its miniature size.
+This will help the tropical evergreen shrub produce smaller branches and will maintain its miniature size.

 Use a small pair of scissors to do this.
 You do not need to wire the plant as long as the branches are in your desired position.

 Fukien teas are a relatively hardy bonsai tree species.
 However, when grown in inadequate conditions, it can occasionally suffer from various pests and diseases.
 Spider mites, scale, and whiteflies are the most common.